Doug Burgum: Tenure

 Additionally, Burgum's efforts to create a centralized wildfire firefighting force was criticized by New Mexico Governor Michelle Lujan Grisham at the meeting, saying the task was better left to the Forest Service.

 On July 17, 2025, Burgum and Attorney General Pam Bondi visited Alcatraz Island and its inactive prison, after Trump commented on reopening the prison in May.

+In July 2026, Burgum issued a secretarial order to merge the Bureau of Ocean Energy Management and Bureau of Safety and Environmental Enforcement into the Marine Minerals Administration.

 Political positions

-Burgum has made critical comments about Joe Biden and his performance as president of the United States on Facebook and in public messages.
 During his 2016 campaign he described himself as a moderate on social issues and a fiscal conservative.
+Burgum was a critic of the Joe Biden administration.

 Energy and environment

 Burgum supports the fossil fuel industry, especially in the Bakken region of western North Dakota.
 He supports the Dakota Access Pipeline.
 He has said that American energy independence is an issue of national security.
 He derided what he called a "full-on assault of liquid fuels in this country" and has regularly criticized policies to subsidize electric vehicles.
 He called for opening Bureau of Land Management land for energy-related activities such as rare earth metal mining and oil and natural gas drilling.
 He promised to make North Dakota carbon neutral by 2030; he said he would loosen regulations for the gas industry, but also said he is committed to clean energy projects.

 Burgum criticized the Biden administration for policies phasing out gas stoves in some forms of new housing.